thomasrawiel/video-vtt/Documentation/Editor/VideoControls.rst

 :Controls List (Chromium Browsers): Additional controls available for chromium browsers (Google Chrome, MS Edge, etc.) - available if **Show Controls** is enabled

 :Picture in picture: Add picture in picture control (Chromium browsers)

+:Start video at: Begin playback at a specific point in the video instead of starting from the very beginning.
+Enter the time in seconds.

+:End video at: Stop playback at a specific point in the video rather than playing until the end.
+Enter the time in seconds.

+:Video subtitles language: Select the language for the YouTube subtitles.
+Only languages available for the current video will be applied.
+When set, subtitles are automatically loaded and displayed in the chosen language.